jonikorpi/jonikorpi-v8/source/posts/2013-01-25-currently.md

 - Many touch devices fail at horizontal viewport scrolling.
 - Many of them also fail at vertical overflow scrolling.
 - Some of them can do both, but not at the same time.
-- Many PCs are operated with mice and trackpads that make horizontal scrolling awkward.
+- Many PCs are operated with the kind of mice and trackpads that make horizontal scrolling awkward.
 - Horizontal scrolling can feel awkward on small screens.
 - The layout is very _different,_ so it's going to trigger a negative reaction in change-averse people.